 Luke 23:14 — Notice the contrasts:

-- The man charged with perverting all of the people, is found with no fault at all. (v.14)
+- The man who was charged with perverting the people is found with no fault at all (Luke 23:14)

 - The rebel to authority was traded for the King of the land (Luke 23:19)

-- The guilty murder was released, the innocent victim was punished (Luke 23:25).
+- The guilty murderer was released, the innocent victim was punished (Luke 23:25)